Skip to Main Content High Contrast Mode: Off

 • Laura Asiala

-picture of Laura AsialaLaura Asiala, Vice-Chair, is the Chief Sustainability Officer of WholeWorks, LLC, specializing in sustainable business and health systems.
+picture of Laura AsialaLaura Asiala, Chair, is the Chief Sustainability Officer of WholeWorks, LLC, specializing in sustainable business and health systems.
 She has 40 years of international business experience, formerly serving Dow Corning Corporation (Dow, Inc.) as the Director of Communications and Citizenship; Pyxera Global as the VP of Public Affairs; and Council of the Great Lakes Region as Senior Director and editor of the Great Lakes Economic Forum.
 In addition to her work with the foundation, she is also an elder for the First Presbyterian Church of Elk Rapids.

 • Barbara Matthews

-picture of Barbara MatthewsBarbara Matthews serves as Executive Director of Capital Markets for Commonwealth Capital, LLC, a hybrid venture firm delivering technology-driven access to U.S private and public capital markets.
+picture of Barbara MatthewsBarbara Matthews, Vice-Chair, serves as Executive Director of Capital Markets for Commonwealth Capital, LLC, a hybrid venture firm delivering technology-driven access to U.S private and public capital markets.
 Before Joining Commonwealth Capital, Barbara served as Senior Vice President, General Counsel, and Corporate Secretary of Hagerty Inc. In this position, she was a team co-leader who took Hagerty public through a SPAC merger.
 She was instrumental in developing Hagerty’s corporate Board, which is well-recognized for its effective governance practices.
 She earned her Juris Doctor (J.D.) from DePaul University College of Law and a B.S. in International Business from Ferris State University.
 She holds a NACD Directorship Certification and a certificate in Private Company Governance from the Private Directors Association.
 Barbara has served on several for-profit, nonprofit and government boards and resides in Elk Rapids.

 • Royce Ragland